 With a temperate climate and plenty of sunshine, Auckland enjoys long warm summers and relatively mild winters.
 Enjoy an outdoor lifestyle all year round with after work and weekend social and competitive sports clubs or build a deck and enjoy barbeques with your new friends!

 Getting around Auckland

-To get around the city and Aucklands suburbs check out MAXX Auckland Regional Transport
+To get around the city and Aucklands suburbs check out Auckland Transport website.

 If you want to explore the wider Auckland region, get away from the city for the weekend or take a trip there's plenty of great rental car companies to choose from Jucy, Apex, Budget, Avis and Thrifty to name a few!